-California's summer of 2021 has seen record-breaking wildfire outbreaks, surpassing 2020 by over 500 fire events by mid-July.
+California’s summer of 2021 saw record-breaking wildfire outbreaks, surpassing 2020 by over 500 fire events by mid-July.
 Over the period of 2020 and 2021, California has also experienced its two largest wildfires ever, the Dixie and August Complex fires.

 In Canada, by July 20th, 2021, smoke pollution from around 900 active Canadian wildfires dramatically worsened air quality across 7 provinces: A 2021 study showed respiratory hospitalizations can increase by up to 10% with just a 10 μg m−3 increase in daily average PM2.5 from wildfire smoke.

 Even historically colder parts of the world like Siberia now struggle with regular wildfires as warmer weather sets in.
 2021 saw Russia’s ‘driest summer in the past 150 years’ – by July 20th, forest fires had consumed 3.7 million acres (!), releasing choking black smog across Russia’s North-Eastern region.

 We explore the causes for worsening wildfire events around the globe in more detail here.

 Levels of Ground-level Ozone Pollution Can Increase in Summer

 As ground-level ozone requires the presence of sunlight to form, high heat and sunny weather can function to increase concentrations of this particular pollutant.